k1729p/Study22/docs/README.md

 </P>

 <P><img src="images/greenCircle.png">
 1.4.
-The information about the Kubernetes extracted from the console log of the batch file <a href="https://github.com/k1729p/Study22/blob/main/0_batch/04%20Kubernetes%20build.bat"><I>"04 Kubernetes build.bat"</I></a><br/>
-(Helm charts, Docker images, Kubernetes cluster info, namespaces, services, persistent volumes, deployments,<br/>
+The information about the Kubernetes (Helm charts, Docker images, Kubernetes cluster info, namespaces, services,<br/>
+ persistent volumes, deployments, kind-control-plane node, pods) was extracted from the console log of the batch file<br>
+ <a href="https://github.com/k1729p/Study22/blob/main/0_batch/04%20Kubernetes%20build.bat"><I>"04 Kubernetes build.bat"</I></a>
-kind-control-plane node, pods) is <a href="https://github.com/k1729p/Study22/blob/main/docs/texts/KubernetesInformation.txt">here</a>.
+ and it is <a href="https://github.com/k1729p/Study22/blob/main/docs/texts/KubernetesInformation.txt">here</a>.
 </P>

 <a href="#top">Back to the top of the page</a>